newsnowlabs/runcvm/README.md

 ## Project aims

 - Run any standard container workload in a VM using `docker run` with no need to customise images or the command line (except adding `--runtime=dkvm`)
+- Run unusual container workloads, like `dockerd` and `systemd` that will not run in standard container runtimes
-- Maintain a similar experience within a DKVM VM as within a container: process table, network interfaces, stdio, exit code handling should broadly "look the same"
+- Maintain a similar experience within a DKVM VM as within a container: process table, network interfaces, stdio, exit code handling should broadly similar to maximise compatibility
 - Container start/stop/kill semantics respected, where possible providing clean VM shutdown on stop
-- VM console accessible as one would expect using `docker run -it`, `docker start -ai` and `docker attach`
+- VM console accessible as one would expect using `docker run -it`, `docker start -ai` and `docker attach` (but stderr is not yet separated from stdout)
 - Support for `docker exec` (but no `-i`, `-t` for now - see [Features and Limitations](#features-and-limitations))
 - Good support for most other `docker container` subcommands
-- Efficient container startup, by using virtiofs to serve the container's filesystem to the VM
+- Efficient container startup, by using virtiofs to serve a container's filesystem directly to a VM (instead of unpacking an image into a backing file)
 - Improved security compared to the standard container runtime, and as much security as possible without compromising the simplicity of the implementation
 - Command-line and image-embedded options for customising the a container's VM specifications, devices, kernel
 - Intelligent kernel selection, according to the distribution used in the image being launched
 - No external dependencies, except for Docker/Podman

+Project ambitions:

+- Run foreign-architecture VMs by using QEMU dynamic CPU emulation for the entire VM (instead of the approach used by [https://github.com/multiarch/qemu-user-static](https://github.com/multiarch/qemu-user-static) which uses dynamic CPU emulation for each individual binary)

 Applications for DKVM include:

-- Running container workloads that require increased security
-- Running container workloads that require a running kernel
-- Running applications, like Docker daemon, Docker swarm, and systemd, and kernel modules, that don't play nicely with the default container runtime `runc`
+- Running and testing applications, like `dockerd` (Docker daemon), Docker swarm, and `systemd`, that don't work with (or require enhanced privileges to work with) standard container runtimes like `runc`, that require a running kernel, or kernel modules not available on the host
-- Automated testing of kernels, kernel modules, or any application that must run in VMs. e.g. A load-balancing Docker swarm.
+- Running existing container workloads with increased security
+- Testing container workloads that are already intended to launch in VM environments, such as on [fly.io](https://fly.io)
+- Developing any of the above applications, using [Dockside](https://dockside.io/)

+## DKVM and Dockside

+DKVM and [Dockside](https://dockside.io/) are designed to work together in two very different ways.

-- Developing applications that require a VM to run.
-[Dockside](https://dockside.io/) can be used to launch DKVM 'devtainers'.
-Follow the Dockside instructions for adding the DKVM runtime to your profiles.
+1. Dockside can be used to launch devtainers (development environments) in DKVM VMs, allowing you to provision containerised online IDEs for developing applications like `dockerd`, Docker swarm, and kernel modules.
+Follow the instructions for adding a runtime to your [Dockside profiles](https://github.com/newsnowlabs/dockside/blob/main/docs/setup.md#profiles).
+2. Dockside can be launched inside a DKVM VM with its own `dockerd` to provide increased security and compartmentalisation from the host. e.g. `docker run --rm -it --runtime=dkvm  --memory=2g --name=docksidevm -p 443:443 -p 80:80 --mount=type=volume,src=dockside-data,dst=/data --mount=type=volume,src=dockside-disks,dst=/disks --env=DKVM_DISKS=/disks/disk1,/var/lib/docker,ext4,5G newsnowlabs/dockside --run-dockerd --ssl-builtin`

 ## How DKVM works